 It is not necessary to use biscuits or any other joinery technique when gluing up wood panels edge to edge.
 This is one of the strongest wood-glue bonds.
 Using biscuits will only make extra work and introduce the possibility of more errors.

 Once you have your boards ready, try to get the glue up done that same day.
 Leaving the boards sit for a long period of time after you have edged planed the boards, and you will notice that your once perfect alignment is now out of whack due to humidity changes in the wood causing the boards to ever so slightly warp and twist.

 When you are ready for glue up, get all of your clamps and cauls prepared on a flat surface.
 Do a dry run to make sure that everything will go smoothly.

 Within your clamps, stand the boards on edge in their proper order.
 Glue up the boards by running a bead of glue (usually PVA glue is best for this application) over one edge of each board.
 I usually smooth it out with a small sponge roller to make sure the entire edge is covered.
-One at a time, lay them flat and start to align them properly.
+(Or you can use an easy to Make Wood Glue Dispenser.)

 You will notice that the glue acts like a lubricant and that the boards will have a tendency to slip out of place.
-One way to avoid this is is you own a pin brad nail gun is to put two pins into one edge of each board.
+One way to avoid this is if you own a pin brad nailer gun.
+Put two pins into one edge of each board.
 Another way if you do not have pin nailer is to use a staple gun and cut off the flat part so that you have just the two tines of the staple slightly sticking out.
 This will keep the boards from slipping.